yaelabu/shimon.github.io/_pages/Background.md

 At the same time, if we wish to understand biological neural networks we must first be able to understand learning in the simplest non-linear artificial neural network – which still remains a mystery.

 Over the years my research aimed to uncover the fundamental mathematical principles governing both types of neural networks.
-Since I started my faculty position in the Technion, I focused on artificial neural networks.
+Since I started my faculty position in the Technion, I focused on artificial neural networks, in the context of machine learning.

 ## Past and current Research interests